-In our first blog, The Escalating Stakes of Cyber Insurance, the $6 million getaway example was a closely watched breach of contract lawsuit that a financial technology vendor levied against its insurer.
+In our first blog, The Escalating Stakes of Cyber Insurance, the $6 million getaway example was a closely-watched breach of contract lawsuit that a financial technology vendor levied against its insurer.
 As detailed in CPO Magazine, the vendor was involved in “a major cyber incident in which Chinese hackers managed to dupe the company out of $5.9 million.
 Spoof emails purporting to come from one of the company’s clients instructed the company to make six wire transfers to an unknown bank account holder in Hong Kong.”
 The attack employed what cybersecurity experts call a business email compromise (BEC) scam, using email channels to impersonate and direct official business.

 These types of cyberattacks could be detrimental to any organization and prove the need for digital forensic and incident response (DFIR) services.
-Learn why you need DFIR for your organization in our latest whitepaper The Escalating Stakes of Cyber Insurance.
+Learn why you need DFIR for your organization in our latest whitepaper: Why DFIR Is Needed in Partnership with Cyber Insurance.